 Hong Kong tours

-Boyfriend and I just love wandering around but sometimes, taking a tour is the best way to learn a lot about a place in a short time.
-It also allows you to leave the research to someone else as all you need to do is show up and let yourself be guided.
+My ex and I just love wandering around, but sometimes, taking a tour is the best way to learn a lot about a place in a short time.
+It also allows you to leave the research to someone else, as all you need to do is show up and let yourself be guided.

-I've looked up some tours for you that come highly recommended by other travelers.
+I've looked up some of Hong Kong’s best tours for you that are highly recommended by other travelers.

-This Hong Kong tour is the perfect way to get acquainted with Hong Kong and is especially great if you don't feel like doing any research beforehand.
-Based on your interests, a passionate local will give you tips on restaurants, activities in Hong Kong, sights, and how to get to all of those.
-At the end of the tour, you”ll feel ready and comfortable to explore the city further on your own.
+This tour is the perfect way to get acquainted with Hong Kong and is especially great if you don't feel like doing any research beforehand.
+Based on your interests, a passionate local will give you tips on restaurants, activities in Hong Kong, sights, and how to get there.

 Book this tour